Structural Dream Analysis

 Dig deeper with Sebastian →

-If psychotherapy is successful, the typical patterns change into more successful activities of the dream ego: it confronts threatening figures, fights actively, and successfully overcomes the threat, fulfils the task or succeeds in reaching the desired aim.
+If psychotherapy is successful, the typical patterns change into more successful activities of the dream ego: it confronts threatening figures, fights actively, and successfully overcomes the threat, fulfils the task… In general, there is a movement from lower patterns (1, 2 and 3) dominating the first half of the dream series… towards patterns 4, 5 and 6 in the second half.

 Dig deeper with Sebastian →